 It makes commercial sense to get to grips with retention.
 Keeping and using data has a cost.
-It is better to delete it when you do not need it.
-‘Storage limitation’ is also one of the core data protection principles, keeping data longer than you should has its risks.
+‘Storage limitation’ is one of the core data protection principles, keeping personal data longer than you should has its risks.

-Whether you are starting out or reviewing what you currently have, we hope this data retention guidance will support your work.
+Whether you are starting out or reviewing what you currently have, we hope this guide will support your work.

-Developed and written by data protection specialists from a broad range of organisations and sectors, this guide gives you a practical toolkit to approach this tricky topic.
+Developed and written by data protection specialists from a broad range of organisations and sectors, it provides a practical toolkit to approach this tricky topic.

-Our Data Retention Working Group was chaired by Robert Bond, partner at Bristows LLP, “The DPN has worked hard to publish a practical guide to a complex and evolving topic.
+Our Data Retention Working Group was chaired by Robert Bond, from Bristows LLP, “The DPN has worked hard to publish a practical guide to a complex and evolving topic.
 It provides a set of tools to help with transparency and accountability in data retention.”